 We have developed our lead product candidate, LBS-008, based on technology that we have exclusively licensed from the Trustees of Columbia University in the City of New York, or Columbia University, pursuant to a license agreement with Columbia University that was assigned to us from Lin Bioscience International Ltd., our principal shareholder.
 The license agreement has been amended five times, most recently as of February 4, 2022.
-As of April 20, 2022, the intellectual property in-licensed under our license agreement with Columbia University, including co-owned patents and patent applications, includes nine active patent families, which encompasses 18 issued U.S. patents and 4 pending U.S. patent applications, including original filings, continuations and divisional applications.
+As of December 31, 2021, the intellectual property in-licensed under our license agreement with Columbia University, including co-owned patents and patent applications, includes nine active patent families, which encompasses 18 issued U.S. patents and 4 pending U.S. patent applications, including original filings, continuations and divisional applications.
 The families also include numerous foreign counterparts, with claims granted or pending in Europe, China, Japan, South Korea, Australia and elsewhere.
 These licensed patent rights relate to methods of use, manufacture and compositions of matter and include issued patents with claims that recite a class of compounds directed to covering our lead compound, LBS-008, and specifically recite LBS-008.
 In terms of our key family of composition of matter patents, these include compounds of LBS-008 and LBS-009, and structurally similar derivatives, along with their methods of use in ophthalmic and metabolic indications.
 These issued patents covering LBS-008 and LBS-009 are expected to expire between 2034 and 2035, absent any patent term extensions.

-In addition to the intellectual property licensed from Columbia University, as of April 20, 2022, we own and co-own six active patent families, which encompasses two issued U.S. patents and six pending U.S. patent applications, including provisional filings.
+In addition to the intellectual property licensed from Columbia University, as of December 31, 2021, we own and co-own five active patent families, which encompasses two issued U.S. patents and five pending U.S. patent applications, including provisional filings.
 These patent families also contain numerous foreign counterparts, with claims granted or pending in Europe and elsewhere.
-These patent rights relate to methods of use, formulations, companion diagnostics, and methods for assessing visual function.
-Any patents issued from these patent applications are expected to expire between 2038 and 2043, absent any patent term adjustments or extensions.
+These patent rights relate to methods of use, formulations, and companion diagnostics.
+Any patents issued from these patent applications are expected to expire between 2038 and 2042, absent any patent term adjustments or extensions.